s-ilent/SMSM-PSO2/README.md

 1. Download and install 3DMigoto from <https://github.com/bo3b/3Dmigoto/releases>.
 2. 3DMigoto comes with 3 folders.
 Extract the contents of the `x64` folder next to `pso2.exe`, so they are in the same place.

 3DMigoto is a shader patching tool.
-By default, it is configured to let you hunt for shaders.
+By default, it is configured to let you hunt for shaders. <br>
 If you are not planning on doing modding yourself, disable the features in the included d3dx.ini.
 I recommend:
 1. Disable `hunting`, `calls`, and `input`.
 2. Enable `cache_shaders`.